nils-holmberg/scom-pol/src/project.md

 ## Polarization on individual level

 Physiological correlates of affective polarization.
 Emotional image stimuli (<http://wang.ist.psu.edu/emotion/kim2017.htm>), combine with text to generate political advert stimuli.
 Do individuals with certain personality traits (high neuroticism, emotionality) have a higher susceptibility to polarization, higher risks of negative effects?
+Gender differences?

 ## Polarization on social level

-Role of ethnicity in spread of disinfo, online influence operations
+Role of ethnicity in spread of disinfo, online influence operations.
+Gender differences?

 ## Ethics and legal